Hear the Lord

 ——————

-The Descent of the King
+The Strength of the Who

 Take time to pray and journal a response from the Lord speaking into your life.
 As you have an impression of what He is saying, write it down (start with your first name) as though the Father is speaking to you–because He is!